 Alternative formats of text – ODS does provide students with electronic versions of text as needed.
 Students should be aware that there is a 4 week turnaround time to convert texts to electronic formats.
 Therefore students should make arrangements for electronic texts well in advance of the beginning of the semester.

-Early registration – Students registered with ODS who have asked for their accommodations for a particular semester are eligible for early registration.
-Early registration provides students with the opportunity to register for classes prior to the rest of the Suffolk University student body.
+Early registration – Early registration provides students with the opportunity to register for classes prior to the rest of the Suffolk University student body.

 Assistive technology – ODS provides students with access to a variety of assistive technologies.